Nestled in the Allegheny Mountains of Central Pennsylvania, DelGrosso’s Amusement Park has been providing fun for over 60 years.

-The park first opened in 1946 and today, is a modern family fun facility which includes more than 30 rides, an extensive water park, go-karts, and a miniature golf course.
+The park first opened in 1946 and today is a modern family fun facility that includes more than 30 rides, an extensive water park, go-karts, and a miniature golf course.

 A Day of Family Fun at DelGrosso’s Amusement Park

 However, the only ride my children had to wait in line for any length of time was the Dizzy Dragons and it was just two turns before their ride.

-However, just about every weekend and some weekdays during the season there are special events from concerts to car shows to their 24th Annual Italian Food and Heritage Festival.
+However, just about every weekend and some weekdays during the season there are special events from concerts to car shows to their Annual Italian Food and Heritage Festival.

 In addition to the amusement park, there is a water park included in the all-day fun pass but was not yet open for the season during our visit.